-From Lavisse to Bescherelle, textbooks that have marked generations of students
+From Lavisse to Bescherelle, these textbooks have left their mark on generations of students.

 Sylvain Wagnon, University of Montpellier

-DarkWorkX/Pixabay , CC BY
+DarkWorkX/Pixabay, CC BY

 School novels